Embracing Motherhood Through Song: Girija ’s Story - Breathe

 She didn’t expect how profound the group experience would be:

-“I wasn’t expecting to feel the level of emotion I did.
+“I wasn’t expecting to feel the level of emotion I did at the sessions.
 Singing in rounds with other mums was so powerful.
 None of us were singers, but together it sounded incredible.”

 Music as a bond